 “ I will love you today, tomorrow and always,” were the sweet words uttered during the wedding blessing the minister officiated.
+I could not focus.
+My thoughts were on the Filipino dessert Food for the Gods- Date and Raisin Bars I baked which were neatly tucked in tins back in our hotel room.
 We were on the mountain top of a serene lake side estate in upstate New York.
 It was a chilly day in September.
 The azure blue sky was clear and a perfect backdrop to the scenic view of the grassy knolls and lush trees below us.
 Guests had come from far and near to witness the wedding of my nephew, Tim to his lovely bride, Kristine.

 The newlyweds sure did enjoy these moist bars.
 It was perfect for them to relish right after the wedding festivities.
 True enough, I got a sweet message from the newlyweds the day after the wedding weekend.
 They even sent photos of the tin that held the ‘Food for the gods’ date bars – a before and after.
 There was no need to explain to me.
 I knew these Filipino date bars are always a hit every time I bake them for anyone.
 They travel well and they store for a long time.
 Trust me, if you bake these and give them as gifts, everyone and anyone will truly “love them today, tomorrow and always.”

-- butter, unsalted - 1 cup, softened at room temperature (I used Kerrygold Butter)
+- 1 cup softened at room temperature (I used Kerrygold Butter) butter, unsalted

-- eggs - 3 whole large (I used organic, cage-free)
+- 3 whole large I used organic, cage-free eggs

-- honey - 2 Tablespoons (I used artisan brands or organic)
+- 2 Tablespoons I used artisan brands or organic honey

-- walnuts - 1 cup, unsalted, chopped (optional, omit if there are nut allergies)
+- 1 cup chopped walnuts, unsalted (optional, omit if there are nut allergies)

-- dates - 1 cup pitted, chopped in small bits almost size of raisins
+- 1 cup pitted chopped in small bits almost size of raisins dates

 - Cream butter and both sugars using an electric mixer at medium speed.